Projects

 Configure a Project’s Compilation, Test and Run commands

-There are a few variables that are intended to be customized via .dir-locals.el.
+There are a few variables that are intended to be customized via .dir-locals.el

-• for compilation - projectile-project-compilation-cmd
+for compilation -

-• for testing - projectile-project-test-cmd
+for testing -

-• for running - projectile-project-run-cmd
+for running -

 (setq projectile-test-cmd #'custom-test-function)